Latin beta

-Latin beta (uppercase: Ꞵ, lowercase: ꞵ), is a letter of the Latin script.
-Its shape, in uppercase and lowercase, is based on the lowercase shape of the letter beta from the Greek alphabet (β).
-The letter is used in the various languages of Gabon and has been used in Ndaʼndaʼ language in Cameroon to represent the voiced bilabial fricative, a sound similar to "v" articulated with both lips.
-It is not typographically and linguistically related to the similar looking letter eszett (ẞ, ß) used in writing German, which represents an sound when following long vowels or diphthongs.
+Latin beta (uppercase: Ꞵ, lowercase: ꞵ), is an additional letter of the Latin script.
+Its shape is based on the lowercase shape of the Greek letter beta β.
+The letter is used in the various languages of Gabon and has been used in Ndaʼndaʼ language in Cameroon to represent the voiced bilabial fricative, a sound similar to v articulated with both lips.
+It is neither typographically nor linguistically related to the similar looking letter eszett ẞ, ß used in German orthography, which represents an sound when following long vowels or diphthongs.

 In the IPA, it represents a voiced bilabial fricative, but the Greek beta can also be used.

 Usage

 The letter is used in the scientific alphabet of the languages of Gabon used for Pinji, Benga, Barama, Galwa, Viya, Kande, Kaning'i, Lumbu, Myene, Ndumu, Ngom, Njebi, Vove, Punu, Sangu, Shira and Vumbu languages.

 Additionally, it has been used in 2013 in the alphabet made by Émile Gille Nguendjio for the Ndaʼndaʼ language, for example in the word káꞵé ([ka˥βe˥]), which means "cover".
 Nguendjio replaced it with the letter P in 2014.